agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 Rate = coverage.fundingType == "FullyInsured" ?
 RateCalculation ( rateBasis, $TotalVolume, $NumberOfLives, $MonthlyPremiumPreliminary) : ASORate (calculatedClass.$TotalNetClaimCost, TLR, $NumberOfLives, coverage)
 ```

-When passing results of the Rate step to another rule, the type of the spreadsheet defined in this step is RRateCalculation & SRASORate.
+If passing results of the Rate step to another rule, the type of the spreadsheet defined in this step is a united spreadsheet SRRateCalculation & SRASORate.

 ##### Spreadsheet Result Output Customization